Classical Guitar 101: String Names, Finger Names and More

 How to Tune Your Guitar

 There are many methods with which we can tune a guitar.
-As a beginner, the easiest will be with an electronic tuner or app.
+If you’ve just started to learn guitar, the easiest tuning method will be with an electronic tuner or app.

 You can search your phone or device app-store for “guitar tuner” and find free and paid options.

-When doing so, it helps to know the strings names and numbers, found above.
+When doing so, it helps to know the names of the open strings and numbers, found above.

 Using this method, the guitar may not be in tune with what the rest of the world defines as “in tune”.
 Standard tuning is when the A = 440hz.
 This means that the note “A” vibrates 440 per second.
 This is what most tuning forks are set to.
 And this is what an electronic tuner will tell you is in tune.

 No matter.
-The main thing is that you can play a chord and it sounds good.
+The main thing is that you can play guitar notes and they sound good.

 Here’s the method:

-- Place a finger on the fifth fret of the 6 string (low E string).
+- Place a finger on the fifth fret of the bottom string (low E string).
 Make a nice tunnel so you don’t touch the 5th string.

 - Now play the open (no fret pressed) 5th string.